Verona The Veneto, Italy Travel Guide

 Important driving laws and traffic zones in Verona.

-Prepare for your departure from Verona by understanding exit procedures and airport/station facilities.
+Prepare for your departure from Verona by understanding exit procedures and services at the airport/station.

-Understand any fees and available services for departing travelers.
+Understand any fees and services that are available for departing travelers.

-Allow ample time before your flight, especially for international departures, to navigate check-in and security.
+Allow ample time before your flight, notably for foreign departures, to navigate check-in and security.

 Trains in Italy are generally punctual.
 Arrive a bit early to locate your platform and carriage.